kailash-manasarovar/statement/docs/timeline/2024/may.md

 [![Out of my mind](../../content/tweets/may-2024/out-of-my-mind.jpg)](https://x.com/JackChardwood/status/1788488769592590732)

-- Was that exactly what they had in mind?
+- Is that exactly what they have in mind for targets?
 I expect so.
-- I, interestingly, told this person a story about my father; the answers to which are interesting.
+- I, interestingly, told this person a story about my father; the answers are telling maybe, carefully worded.

 [![Dad](../../content/tweets/may-2024/dad-stories.jpg)](https://x.com/JackChardwood/status/1790973553765929153)

-- Close to the end of our interaction he posts an extremely sinister picture.
+- Close to the end of our interaction, post-Bali, he posts an extremely sinister picture, I believe with the intention of shutting things down.

 ![Beams clown](../../content/tweets/beams-clown.png)

-- This is a good example of the pattern of content coming from the various anonymous accounts that have interacted with me, which I know are related to the trumpet teacher and Domingo:
+- The Beams interaction is a good example of the pattern of content coming from the various anonymous accounts that have interacted with me:

     - Subtle threats of violence.
     - Subtle mentions of knowledge we share.
     - Trigger words and symbols, memes.
     - Content peppered with romance and kindness, normal communication apparently, then a shock of some sort like the clown pic.

-- I remain extraordinarily highly sexually aroused during this month.
+- If it wasn't obvious from the threads, I remain extraordinarily highly sexually aroused throughout this month.

-!!! danger
+- Do the porn gangs find that without an *object of interest*, a target is not so responsive, let's say.
-    - Whatever is going on is showing no signs of stopping, even though I have been terrorized sufficiently to stop my studies at the conservatory.
+- I expect so.

 ## Telegram/Signal